postmanlabs/labs-docs/_posts/06_api_testing_and_collection_runner/2016-07-11-newman_intro.md

 };
 ```

+3. When ready, publish your reporter using `npm publish`, or use your reporter locally (see usage instructions)

 Scoped reporter package names like `@myorg/newman-reporter-<name>` are also supported.
 Working reporter examples can be found in https://github.com/postmanlabs/newman/tree/develop/lib/reporters.

 #### Using custom reporters